boldbi/blazor-server-sample/README.md

   1. Open the Blazor Server sample in Visual Studio Code.

   2. To run the application, use the command `dotnet watch run` in the terminal.
-After executing the command, the application will automatically launch in the default browser.
-You can access it at the specified port number (e.g., https://localhost:5001).
+After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:5001).
+Copy this URL and paste it into your default web browser.

      ![dashboard image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/4af68f49-ffc0-400a-a323-55a3f3600a1d)